 8. Being the good guy/girl

 What are the characteristics of a manipulative person in a relationship?
 Well, for starters, don’t presume manipulators are evil people with horns who make your life miserable.
-Often, they are charming and over sincere.
+Often, they are charming and overly sincere.
 In fact, they come across as so nice that it almost seems fake.
 They might make you feel you are the most special person in their lives but that’s, almost always, not true.

-But the hidden agenda behind all the praise and compliments is to manipulate you into doing what they want.
+The hidden agenda behind all the praise and compliments is to manipulate you into doing what they want.
 It’s to exercise control over your decisions and life.
 When someone is too kind and too flattering, you will find it difficult to say ‘no’ to their requests.
-And that’s precisely what manipulators prey on – your inability to draw relationship boundaries.
+And that’s precisely what manipulators prey on – your inability to draw healthy relationship boundaries.

 9. Playing the love card

 The idea behind tugging at your heartstrings instead of explaining things logically is to avoid reasoning and proper discussion.
-In a strange away, they lay the onus of proving your love for them time and again.
-‘If you loved me, you would….’ is one way of making you give in to their wishes.
+In a strange way, they put on you the onus of proving your love for them time and again.
+“If you loved me, you would….” is one way of making sure you give in to their wishes.
 It’s a common and subtle sign of manipulation in relationships.

 10. Being calm and in charge

 What are the signs of a manipulative boyfriend?
-In some cases, manipulators tend to overreact and be dramatic but the opposite is also a form of manipulation in relationships.
-Your beau might be calm, cool and collected and while that’s a great quality. sometimes it’s used as a tool against you.
+In some cases, manipulators tend to overreact and be dramatic but the opposite can also be a form of manipulation in relationships.
+Your beau might be calm, cool and collected and, while that’s a great quality, it can be used as a tool against you.

-The objective might be to make you look overdramatic in a situation that perhaps warrants your drama and anger.
-And in the end, you end up looking silly, immature and over-emotional while they are the mature, cool cucumber who knows how to behave like an adult.
-When this happens over and over again, you may feel defeated – which is what they want.
+The objective might be to make you look over-dramatic in a situation that, perhaps, warrants your drama and anger.
+But, you end up looking silly, immature and over-emotional while they are the mature, cool cucumber who knows how to behave like an adult.
+When this happens over and over again, you may feel defeated – which is exactly what they want.

 11. Constantly comparing you to others

 Insecurity in relationships rises from comparisons.
 You can never really achieve what you set out to do if you compare your journey to that of others.
-Constant comparisons that make you somehow look inadequate in front of others is a form of manipulation in relationships.
+Constant comparisons that, somehow, make you look inadequate or worthless in front of others is a form of manipulation in relationships.

-‘Why can’t you look like him/her?’
-‘Why can’t you make money like XYZ’?
-There are many points of comparison which makes you feel that you are never good enough in the eyes of your partner.
+“Why can’t you look like him/her?”, “Why can’t you make money like XYZ?” – There are many points of comparison that can make you feel like you will never be good enough in the eyes of your partner.
 The objective is to ensure you never grow larger in stature than them.
 If you feel like this happens to you a lot in the relationship, know that it is an emotional manipulation tactic.

 Manipulative relationships can wreck your peace of mind.
 They may not sound as bad as physical or verbal abuse but bit by bit, they chip away at your self-confidence.
 To deal with them, you first need to recognize that you are being used and only then can you take steps to seek your real self out and set boundaries.
-You deserve all the happiness and let not anyone – be it your colleague or partner – make you believe anything else.
+You deserve all the happiness and don’t let anyone make you believe otherwise.